scientific-python/tools.scientific-python.org/site/index.md

 ---
-site:
-  hide_outline: true
-  hide_footer_links: true
+title: "Community Tools & Services"
 ---

-# Community Tools & Services

 We maintain a collection of tools that help projects across the ecosystem.
 We also offer a small selection of hosted services.